jermp/tongrams/python/readme.md

-To install the python wrapper simple run
+To install the python wrapper simply run

     $ build_install.sh